JanLikar/aoc2022-25-in-25/Readme.md

 ## 25 Days
 ### 1. Python
-Python is an excelent fit for solving tasks like these and I figured I should start with a language I'm actually familiar with.
+Python is an excellent fit for solving tasks like these and I figured I should start with a language I'm actually familiar with.